TechviaGenix/SuperFourm/README.md

-# digitalungdom.se
+# SuperForum

-Welcome to the repository for the [website](https://digitalungdom.se/) of youth organization Digital Ungdom.
-The website includes a forum, information about us, and is the central for user registration.
-The API for this website is found at [digitalungdom-api](https://github.com/digitalungdom-se/digitalungdom-api).
-A development front-end server is set up at [dev.digitalungdom.se](https://dev.digitalungdom.se) and the development API is found at [devapi.digitalungdom.se](https://devapi.digitalungdom.se).
+Welcome to the repository for the SuperForum.
+SuperForum is based on Angora developed by Digital Ungdom (https://digitalungdom.se)

+SuperForum makes it easy to setup, manage and edit a forum.
+THe main change from Angora is that we allow users to customize using a config file.

 # Technologies and packages used